MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

     > You can move up to 500 MB of files and folders at a time.
     > When you use Move to with documents that have version history, only the latest version is moved.
 To move earlier versions, you need to restore and move each one.

+6. To revoke your permission from a user's OneDrive, you need to go to User Profiles on SharePoint Admin Center and remove yourself from the user's SharePoint Site Collection Owners.

 ## Part 2 - Get access to the Outlook information of the former employee